GammaMartin/Messenger/README.md

 # Messenger

-IMPORTANT - MUST READ: In order for this program to work, two server connections must be established: a MySQL server and a Server for handling messages in the chat (provided as Server.java).
+IMPORTANT - MUST READ: This program can be tricky to set up at first.
+In order for this program to work, two server connections must be established: a MySQL server and a Server for handling messages in the chat (provided as Server.java).
 The following is designed for Mac OS users, but it can be similarly adapted for Windows.

   1) The user must have downloaded the MySQL JDBC driver and inserted it into the classpath.
-  Accordingly, the user must start a MySQL server and a MySQL client. "myuser" and "mypassword" contained on Line 26 of the DatabaseManager.java should be changed to the login information of the MySQL client.
+  Accordingly, the user must start a MySQL server and a MySQL client.
+Much of the code in the DatabaseManager.java file corresponds to my personal SQL server; accordingly, the user must create the appropriate table and database names in order for it to function properly.
+For example, "myuser" and "mypassword"  contained on Line 26 of the DatabaseManager.java should be changed to the login information of the MySQL client.

   Then, to run the program, the user must enter